Serratus anterior muscle

-The serratus anterior (or musculus serratus lateralis) is a muscle of the chest.
-It originates at the side of the chest from the upper 8 or 9 ribs; it inserts along the entire length of the anterior aspect of the medial border of the scapula.
+The serratus anterior, also known as serratus magnus, is a muscle of the chest.
+It originates at the side of the chest from the upper 9 ribs; it inserts along the entire length of the anterior aspect of the medial border of the scapula.
 It is innervated by the long thoracic nerve from the brachial plexus.
 The serratus anterior acts to pull the scapula forward around the thorax.

 The muscle is named from Latin: serrare = to saw (referring to the shape); and anterior = on the front side of the body.

 Structure

 Origin

-Serratus anterior normally originates by nine or ten muscle slips – arising from either the 1st to 8th ribs, or the 1st to 9th ribs; because two slips usually arise from the 2nd rib, the number of slips is greater than the number of ribs from which they originate.
+Serratus anterior typically originates by ten muscle slips – arising from the 1st to 9th ribs; because two slips arise from the 2nd rib, the number of slips is greater than the number of ribs from which they originate.

 Insertion

 The muscle is inserted along the medial border of the scapula between the superior and inferior angle of the scapula.

 The muscle is divided into three parts according to the points of insertion: